-Any excess surplus in the with-profits funds is not available to meet the capital requirements of SLOC UK or the EEA Group, and the own funds is accordingly reduced.
+Any excess surplus in with-profits business is not available to meet the capital requirements of SLOC UK or the EEA Group, and own funds are reduced accordingly.
 The total amount of excess of assets over liabilities is equal to the value of the restriction which reduces the available own funds to zero.
 The amount is given in the quantitative reporting templates in Appendices 1 and 2.